Should You Keep Your Money in Your PayPal or Bank Account?

 Again, it doesn't come with checks that you may need to pay bills or to pay other people.

-You cannot receive direct deposits.
+You can receive direct deposits and cash checks but you cannot easily deposit cash as you would with a bank.
 So, if you want to use the account to collect your income, you'll be disappointed.

 Most importantly, PayPal isn't regulated like a bank.
 As a result, there are certain consumer protections that do not exist.